Ryuzii/ryuzii-riffy/README.md

 ## Creating a Project (with the new Riffy options)

 Below is an example of a modern Discord music bot using Discord.js v14 and the improved Riffy options.
-For more, see the [documentation](https://riffy.js.org).

 ```js
 const { Client, GatewayDispatchEvents } = require("discord.js");